-The brick ruins here still speak of a gold boom.
+The brick ruins of Shasta City still speak of a gold boom.
 The Blumb Bakery sometimes stokes up its wood-fired oven and the Courthouse Museum displays California art from 1850 to 1950, with works by Grace Carpenter Hudson, Percy Gray, and Emanuel Leutze.

 This glass-smooth body of water with 36 miles of shoreline and a commanding view of 6,209-foot-tall Shasta Bally invites a dip, boat ride, or fishing.
 At the visitor center, ask about the hike to the 220-foot Whiskeytown Falls.

 Main Street honors its Chinese past at the Joss House, an 1874 Taoist temple, and at the Jake Jackson Museum, featuring weapons from the Tong Wars.

 Spot the Strawhouse and you’ve found the area’s best cappuccino.
 Savor a cup with baked goods on the deck over the Trinity River.
 You’ll certainly see swimmers, kayakers, and campers; you may spy an osprey or eagle.